johannabosch/QIIME2_for_Graham/README.md

 ___

 ### 📝 **Acknowledgments**
-  I would like to acknowledge the *Amplcion analysis tutorial using Qiime2* by Comeau et al. [7] that was used as a primary reference while conducting the anaylsis through the Graham cluster, as well as the support team at the Alliance for troubleshooting issues I encountered while carrying out this project.
+  I would like to acknowledge the *Amplicon analysis tutorial using Qiime2* by Comeau et al. [7] that was used as a primary reference while conducting the analysis through the Graham cluster, as well as the support team at the Alliance for troubleshooting issues I encountered while carrying out this project.
 ___
 ___